 Sollzinsbindung: How Long Should You Fix Your German Mortgage?

+Note: This content is specific to the German banking system.
 When you take out a mortgage (Baufinanzierung) in Germany, you don't typically get a "30-year fixed rate" like in the US.
 Instead, you choose a Sollzinsbindung (Fixed Interest Period) of 5, 10, 15, 20, or even 30 years.
+During this period, your rate is guaranteed.
+But the loan usually isn't fully paid off by the end.

 The Risk: Anschlussfinanzierung (Follow-up Financing)